CriMenghini/ADM/2019/Homework_5/README.md

  - A set of nodes _p = {p\_1, ..., p\_n}_
  - One of the following distances function: **t(x,y)**, **d(x,y)** or **network distance** (i.e. consider all edges to have weight equal to 1).

-Implement an algorithm that returns the shortest path that goes from _H_ to _p\_n_, and that visits the nodes in _p_.
+Implement an algorithm that returns the shortest __walk__ that goes from _H_ to _p\_n_, and that visits the nodes in _p_.

 Consider that:
 - The algorithm needs to handle the case that the graph is not connected, thus not all the nodes in _p_ are reachable from H. In such scenario, it is enough to let the program give in output the string "Not possible".
-- You can pass more than once on the same node _p\_i_
+- Since we are dealing with walks, you can pass more than once on the same node _p\_i_.
-- Since the problem’s complexity might be high, consider also to provide just an approximation/heuristic solution for the problem.
+- Since the problem’s complexity is high, consider to provide just an approximation/heuristic solution for the problem.